lesilvan/OnlineIDE/README.md

 # ASE Practical Exercise - Group 1-2 - WS20

+## Code Freeze

+*This project has freezed on 8th of febuary, 15:21.*

 ## Docker: Local Setup

 First compile, package and then build all local docker images with the provided script.
 Keep it mind that when you change sourcecode, you have to rebuild the images!